spiral/docs/orm/basics.md

 }
 ```

-This time our SQL will look like:
+This time our SQL will look like this:

 ```sql
 UPDATE "primary_users"